 - Level A (minimum) – the most basic web accessibility features

 - Level AA (mid-range) – deals with the biggest and most common barriers for disabled users

 - Level AAA (highest) – the highest level of web accessibility

-As of 2016, we’ve been programming our custom websites to meet WCAG 2.01/Level A. Sites that serve the community or provide a financial service have been built to meet WCAG 2.01/Level AA requirements.
+Since 2016 we’ve been programming our custom websites to meet WCAG 2.01/Level A. Furthermore, our community and financial websites have been built to meet WCAG 2.01/Level AA requirements.

-So in summary, find a website or app developer that knows how important ADA is and can work with you to attain the levels necessary for compliance.
+In conclusion, find a website or app developer that makes ADA compliance a priority.
+They can work with you to attain the levels necessary for compliance.
 If you’re not sure if your site or mobile application is ADA compliant or have questions about WCAG, shoot us a message or call us at (915) 351-8440.